TheDolentCity/paladins-of-awoudan/src/content/docs/rules/character-creation.md

 #### Become a Warhawk if...

-- ...you want to inflict precise wounds on strong foes
-- ...you want to strike multiple enemies with melee attacks
+- ...you want to use your rage as a powerful weapon
 - ...you want to move with ease across a battlefield
+- ...you are willing to suffer wounds to empower your attacks

 ## 3. Choose ability scores